 - How you think a student exchange experience can help you achieve your goals for the future

 Where you get to go will depend on program head approval, how many spots are available at the school, and how many RRU students want to go to the same place.
 The RRU Education Abroad Coordinator matches you to one of your 2 choices and officially nominates to the partner insititution as an exchange student.

 3. Meet with your Program Head

 Make an appointment with your program head to discuss your study plan.
-Provide them with the course descriptions of the classes you are planning on attending during your semester exchange.
+Provide them with the course descriptions of the classes you plan on attending during your semester exchange.
 Here are some discussion points: Are the courses a good match with your program at RRU?
 Will you receive enough transfer credits to not fall behind in your studies?
 Is there an opportunity to supplement with online courses if you are unable to fulfill the credit requirements of the term/ semester you are missing at RRU?

 Once you and the program head have come to an agreement, an outgoing exchange student completion plan (doc) needs to be filed with Student Accounts and the Registrars Office.
 Should there be any changes to your course selection, it is important you let us know right away.

 If you have any questions or need support, contact the RRU Education Abroad Coordinator for assistance.